Sibling Harmony: Help Your Kids Get Along

 - Have a consistent plan with your spouse for handling the kids' conflicts.

-- Try to understand why your kids aren't getting along by talking to them separately — and avoid judging their opinions about each other.
+Try to understand why your kids aren't getting along by talking to them separately (check out these tips for effective communication strategies first)—and avoid judging their opinions about each other.